 The Shelter has 45 beds that are split into a women’s area, a men’s area, and family accommodations.

-In 2018, the shelter provided ????? nights of provisional lodging to ?? individuals and ?? families without a home.
+Annually, the shelter provided over 11,000 nights of provisional lodging to 650 individuals including families without a home.
 The community meal provided 55,000 meals to the hungry last year serving 3 meals a day, 365 days a year.
 Upon checking into the shelter, each guest is matched with a case manager who will help assess a family’s needs to ensure they have the basics of food, clothing, and shelter.